CGAL/cgal-web/_posts/2023-12-17-alpha_wrapping_improvements.md

   <br><small>Season's wrappings.</small>
 </div>

+<br><br>
 <p>In the upcoming CGAL release, CGAL 6.0, we introduce a few improvements to the 3D Alpha Wrapping package:
 pause & resuming functionalities, fast "LOD" wrapping, generation of volumetric wraps, and some speed-ups.</p>

 <br>
 <h3>Resume and Restart Functionalities</h3>

-<p>The input of the 3D Alpha Wrapping main function is a set of data, and two input parameters describing
+<p>The main function of the package 3D Alpha Wrapping takes two input parameters: the size of the
-the feature size (alpha), and the isosurface of the distance field on which the mesh will live (offset, also named delta).
+the feature size (<i>alpha</i>), and the isosurface of the distance field on which new vertices are created (offset, also named <i>delta</i>).
 The parameter alpha can be understood as the size of a spoon carving around the input.
 A larger alpha will thus remove small features and fill large gaps, and a small alpha will preserve those features, and enter the gaps and cavities (see also Section <a href="https://doc.cgal.org/latest/Alpha_wrap_3/index.html#title5">Choosing Parameters</a>
 of the documentation).
 Although the physicality can be understood, it might be that one